Frugality

 James Gillray's satirical print Temperance Enjoying a Frugal Meal.
 George III is depicted with patched breeches and a chair covered with protective fabric, eating a simple boiled egg and using the tablecloth as his napkin.
 Winter flowers fill the unlit fireplace.

-Frugality is the quality of being frugal, sparing, thrifty, prudent, or economical in the consumption of resources such as food, time or money, and avoiding waste, lavishness or extravagance.
+Frugality is the quality of being frugal, sparing, thrifty, prudent, or economical in the consumption of resources, whether they be food, time, or money.
+It involves the avoidance of waste, extravagance, and lavishness.

 In behavioral science, frugality has been defined as the tendency to acquire goods and services in a restrained manner, and resourceful use of already-owned economic goods and services, to achieve a longer term goal.

 Strategies

 Common techniques of frugality include reduction of waste, curbing costly habits, suppressing instant gratification by means of fiscal self-restraint, seeking efficiency, avoiding traps, defying expensive social norms, detecting and avoiding manipulative advertising, embracing cost-free options, using barter, and staying well-informed about local circumstances and both market and product/service realities.

 Frugality may contribute to health by leading people to avoid products that are both expensive and unhealthy when used to excess.
 Frugal living is practiced by those who aim to cut expenses, have more money, and get the most they possibly can from their money.